DhineshAngamuthu/Subordinate/README.md

 USE ONLY FOR EDUCATIONAL PURPOSE.

-USE VPN & TOR & PROXY to hide yourself
+Use VPN & TOR & PROXY to hide yourself